imixs/imixs-saga/README.md

-# imixs-microservice
+# The Imixs-Microservice

 [Imixs-Workflow](http://www.imixs.org) is an open source workflow engine for human-centric business process management (BPM).
 Human-centric BPM means to support human skills and activities by a task orientated workflow-engine.

+## The Rest API
-The Imixs-Microservice project encapsulates the [Imixs-Workflow Engine](https://www.imixs.org/doc/index.html) into a RESTful web service interface.
-This Microservice can be bound to any business application, independent from the technology behind.
+The Imixs-Microservice project encapsulates the [Imixs-Workflow Engine](https://www.imixs.org/doc/index.html) into a microservice to be bound to any business application, independent from the technology behind.
 In this architectural style the business logic can be changed without changing a single line of code.
+Imixs-Microservice provides a Rest API to interact with the Imixs-Workflow Engine.
+See the [Imixs-Workflow Rest API](http://www.imixs.org/doc/restapi/index.html) for more information.

 ## BPMN 2.0

 The 'Business Process Model and Notation' - BPMN 2.0 is the common standard to describe a business process.
 BPMN was initially designed to describe a business process without all the technical details of a software system.
 As an result, a BPMN diagram is easy to understand and a good starting point to talk about a business process with technician as also with management people.

-Imixs-Workflow supports BPMN 2.0 and provides a free modelling tool [Imixs-BPMN](https://www.imixs.org/doc/modelling/index.html).
+Imixs-Workflow supports BPMN 2.0 and provides a free modeling tool - [Imixs-BPMN](https://www.imixs.org/doc/modelling/index.html).
 Imixs-BPMN takes the full advantage of all the capabilities of BPMN 2.0 and complements them with the features of a powerful workflow engine.

-## Installation
+# How to Install

 Imixs-Microservice is based on the Java EE specification and can be deployed into any Java EE application server like [JBoss/Wildfly](http://wildfly.org/), GlassFish or [Payara](http://www.payara.fish/).
 See the [Imixs-Workflow deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information about deployment and configuration.
+Further more, this project offers the possibility to run Imixs-Microservice in a container-based environment.

-### Docker
+### Run with Docker
-Imixs-Microservice provides a docker image making it easy to run the Imixs-Microservice out of the box in a Docker container.
+Imixs-Microservice provides a docker image, making it easy to run the Imixs-Microservice out of the box in a Docker container.
+This container image can be used for development as also for productive purpose.

-To start the service copy the docker-compose.yml file into your workspace and start the containers:

-	docker-compose up
+To start the Imixs-Microservice as a docker container you need to create a container stack with Docker Compose.
+[Docker Compose](https://docs.docker.com/compose/overview/) is a tool for defining and running a stack of multiple Docker containers.

-The docker-compose.yml file defines the application stack consisting of a postgres database and a wildfly container:
+The following _docker-compose.yml_ file defines the application stack consisting of a PostgreSQL database and a JBoss/Wildfly container to run Imixs-Microservice:

-	version: '3'
+	version: '3.1'

 	services: